KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_greeting_0_3.md

-Prattle on.
-I may listen.
+I fear that dialogue may be pointless.